magnopus-opensource/connected-spaces-platform/Library/docs/source/learn/spaces/assets.md

 ### Key Features

 * **Metadata Usage**:
-  The Metadata property of an AssetCollection allows developers to store structured data as key-value pairs.
+  The Metadata property of an Asset Collection allows developers to store structured data as key-value pairs.
 This is particularly useful for features that require hierarchical or relational data structures.

 * **Example Use Case**:
   The **Comments System** illustrates the flexibility of Asset Collections for data storage.
-  * **Original Comments**: Represented by an AssetCollection with the type COMMENT_CONTAINER.
+  * **Original Comments**: Represented by an Asset Collection with the type COMMENT_CONTAINER.
 The comment's message is stored within the metadata.

   * **Replies**: Stored as child Asset Collections with the type COMMENT, linked to the parent comment via the ParentId field.
 This establishes a hierarchy for threaded discussions.